 2. Unfolding conflicted heritage – embodiment as archival practice

-This table starts from the research project The Open House by Setareh Noorani (graduating student Delft Architecture), which addresses the complex site of a former housing settlement, Gojka Vukovića 11, now a ruin in the divided city of Mostar, Bosnia and Herzegovina.
+This table started of from looking at the research project The Open House by Setareh Noorani (Delft Architecture), which addresses the complex site of a former housing settlement, Gojka Vukovića 11, now a ruin in the divided city of Mostar, Bosnia and Herzegovina.
 In The Open House, physical objects are catalogued to become part of an archive, but always as they are encountered with and by a body.
-During this roundtable Noorani asks: how do objects transfer knowledge and how can events be mapped in an unstable, conflicted context?
-Objects, artists, researchers, architects, and archivists are invited to think along, exchange, and research on archives (post-war, colonial, queer, etc.) in contexts of current urbicide.
-Particularly, it focuses on the way body and archive are both subject to time and movement; as carriers of events, as agents in the impermanence or transience of material, narrative, and memory, as challengers of the techniques and stability of knowledge.
-The aim is to work towards researching and developing an array of possible tools and understandings, intersecting the notion of traditional archiving, ultimately resulting in a spatial intervention coupled with a publication.
+During this roundtable Noorani asked: how do objects transfer knowledge and how can events be mapped in an unstable, conflicted context?
+Objects, artists, researchers, architects, and archivists were invited to think along, exchange, and research on archives (post-war, colonial, queer, etc.) in contexts of current urbicide.
+Particularly, this roundtable focused on the way body and archive are both subject to time and movement; as carriers of events, as agents in the impermanence or transience of material, narrative, and memory, as challengers of the techniques and stability of knowledge.
+The aim of Nooranis project was to work towards researching and developing an array of possible tools and understandings, intersecting the notion of traditional archiving, ultimately resulting in a spatial intervention coupled with a publication.

 Setareh Noorani is a graduating student at MSc Architecture, TU Delft.
 In her studies and other involvements, such as the Zenevloed collective, Night(s) of Philosophy, and Concrete Blossom, she uses various media to explore ways in unfolding and embodying, questioning processes of trauma and time.
 This involves investigating, disrupting, and unfolding archives through spatial investigations and cathartic self-publishing practices.